openownership/bodsriskdetection/README.md

 The problem is then about reflecting a document (JSON) as a set of RDF triples.
 While it's entirely possible to persist a complete record using RDF, this is an exercise that has several drawbacks:
 1. It requires a substantive amount data modeling for creating an RDF vocabulary from a JSON schema (which isn't always available).
-2. It produces a high number of triples will affect the size and performance the RDF triple store.
+2. It produces a high number of triples which will affect the size and performance the RDF triple store.
 3. Querying document-like structures via an RDF database is unsuitable and costly.

 For these reasons, it made sense for the purposes of this PoC to use two separate storage